cedamte/restcountries/readme.md

 ## With more time:
-- Would add more test more
+- Would add more test
 - Added more data sources e.g. Room Database, in keeping with the reactive manifesto
 - Improved the UI e.g. Buttons
-- Search functionality
+- Added Search functionality